 • In an oven-safe skillet, heat oil over high heat until it lightly smokes.
 Add the filet mignon steaks and sear for 3 minutes on each side until browned.
 Turn the heat off and add the thyme, garlic, and butter.

-2 tablespoons vegetable oil, 2 sprigs fresh thyme, 2 cloves garlic, 2 tablespoons unsalted butter
+2 tbsp vegetable oil, 2 sprigs fresh thyme, 2 cloves garlic, 2 tbsp unsalted butter

 • Transfer the skillet to the preheated oven and roast for about 10 minutes for medium-rare or adjust the time based on your desired doneness (135°F for medium-rare, 145°F for medium).
 Flip halfway through.
 Remove the steaks from the oven when the internal temperature is 10°F below your target, as it will rise during the rest.